 Hawai‘i is getting drier.
-Rainfall has declined significantly over the past 30 years, and since 2008, overall, the islands have been particularly dry.
+Rainfall and streamflow have declined significantly over the past 30 years.
+90% of the state is receiving less rainfall than it did a century ago, with a particularly dry period beginning in 2008 through the present.
 In 2010 alone, more than 40% of the state experienced severe, extreme, or exceptional drought conditions.
-There have been no substantially above-average rainy seasons since 2006, but10 below average rainy seasons.
+Since 2006, there have been no rainy seasons with above-average precipitation, but 10 rainy seasons with below-average precipitation.
 The number of consecutive dry days (leading to water shortages and overburdened irrigation systems) and consecutive days of extreme heavy rainfall (leading to increased runoff, erosion, and flooding), have been increasing.
-Tracking rainfall has been an essential part of living in Hawaiʻi for centuries.
+Tracking rainfall has been an essential part of living in Hawaiʻi for centuries, but changes in weather patterns are making predictive models increasingly inaccurate, representing a significant challenge for agriculture and storm-planning.
 Historic rainfall patterns can be viewed on the Hawaiʻi Climate Data Visualization portal here.
-The weather is becoming increasingly more difficult to predict, so adaptation is becoming increasingly difficult as well.

 PARTS OF HAWAIʻI ARE GETTING DRIER.
 Average yearly rainfall is declining across all the islands.
 The Big Island is experiencing more prolonged dry spells than ever.
 Coffee farmers, who normally rely on rainfall to water their crops, have started buying public water, drawn from groundwater, for irrigation.
 But they are still experiencing overall crop losses.